Gums Should NOT Bleed

 Bleeding Gums from Gum Disease

-According to the California Dental Association, bleeding gums is an early warning sign of gum disease.
-Gingivitis is the first stage of gum disease, but it can lead to periodontal disease, a more serious gum disease, without proper care.
+Bleeding gums is an early warning sign of gum disease.
+Gingivitis is the first stage of gum disease and can lead to periodontal disease, a more serious gum disease, without proper care.

 Symptoms of gum disease — aside from bleeding gums — include tender or inflamed gums, pus between the gums and teeth, bad breath, loose or shifting teeth, receding gums, sensitivity to cold and hot foods and beverages, and changes in how teeth fit together while biting.